 We then took a wander to the quirky nighttime market where loads of Asian food stalls dish up great smelling dishes, but for our dinner we settled on a little place called Abrakebabra (hilarious I know) for a Turkish salad platter.
 From there we went for a relaxing night watching a movie.
 Sometimes staying in and enjoying something normal is just what you need.

 Our final day in Wellington we went up Mount Victoria to see the view of Wellington (and to try and find a Lord of The Rings filming location – we think we found it!) and then to the underground market, while others went to the rugby 7s dressed in their finest fancy dress.
 Then in the evening we went for a gentle bar trip along the popular strip of bars on Courtenay Place to find it was, of course, absolutely packed.
-So we opted for an early night instead to make sure we got up in time for the early coach departure taking us to the Interislander ferry.
+So we opted for an early night instead to make sure we got up in time for the early coach departure taking us to the Interislander ferry on our way to the South Island.

 Have you been on the Kiwi Experience, or visited these spots on the North Island of New Zealand?
 Let me know your stories!